ray-project/ray/doc/source/train/user-guides/data-loading-preprocessing.rst

 The datasets passed into the Trainer's ``datasets`` can be accessed inside of the ``train_loop_per_worker`` run on each distributed training worker by calling :meth:`ray.train.get_dataset_shard`.

 All datasets are split (i.e. sharded) across the training workers by default. :meth:`~ray.train.get_dataset_shard` will return ``1/n`` of the dataset, where ``n`` is the number of training workers.

+Data splitting is done in a streaming fashion on the fly.

 .. note::